yhbsh/osm_map_viewer/README.md

 ## Build
-- Make sure you have sdl2, sdl2_image installed on your system and can be found using pkg-config
+- Make sure you have libcurl(cURL), sdl2, sdl2_image installed on your system and can be found using pkg-config

 ```console
 $ make